© 2025

 The Saratoga Senior Center

-The City of Saratoga Springs is set to sell the building that’s temporarily housing a local nonprofit’s administrative offices, and the sale could help fund homeless services in the city.
+The City of Saratoga Springs is looking to sell the building that’s temporarily housing a local nonprofit’s administrative offices.
+The sale is aimed to help fund homeless services in the city.

-“What this does is this creates funding where there currently is no dedicated source of monies for whether it’s extending RISE through 2026 or aiding the county of a new facility,” said Marshall.
+“What this does is this creates funding where there currently is no dedicated source of monies for whether it’s extending RISE through 2026 or aiding the county of a new facility,” Marshall said.

 Related Content